-12.16 Confidentiality
+13.16 Confidentiality

-A member who is attending a meeting by audio or audio-visual link must ensure that the meeting's proceedings remain confidential during any times that the public are excluded.
+A member who is attending a meeting by audio or audio visual link must ensure that the meeting's proceedings remain confidential during any times that the public are excluded.
 At such times, the Chairperson may require the member to confirm that no unauthorised people are able to view or hear the proceedings.

-13. Chairperson's role in meetings
+14. Chairperson's role in meetings

-13.1 Community board
+14.1 Community board meetings

-The Chairperson of the community board must preside at community board meetings unless they vacate the chair for a part or all of a meeting.
-If the Chairperson is absent from a meeting or vacates the chair, the deputy chair must act as Chairperson.
-If the deputy chair is also absent the community board members who are present must elect a member to be Chairperson at that meeting.
-This person may exercise the meeting responsibilities, duties and powers of the Chairperson.
+The Chairperson must preside at meetings of the community board unless they vacate the chair for a part or all of a meeting.
+If the Chairperson is absent from a meeting or vacates the chair, the deputy Chairperson must act as chairperson.
+If the deputy Chairperson is also absent the community board members who are present must elect a member to be the Chairperson at that meeting.
+This person may exercise the meeting responsibilities, duties and powers of the Chairperson for that meeting.